dklimpel/synapse_archive/docs/admin_api/rooms.md

 This version works synchronous.
 That means you get the response if the server has finised this action.
 This may take a long time.
-If you requests the same action a second time if the server is not finished the first one, can the server hang up.
+If you requests the same action a second time, if the server is not finished the first one, can the server hang up.
 This is fixed in Version 2 of this API.
 The parameters are the same in both APIs.
+This API will become deprecated in the future.

 The API is: